Joseph P. Winston House

 Joseph P. Winston House, also known as the Winston House, is a historic residence in Richmond, Virginia, United States.
-It was built in 1873-1874 for wholesale grocer Joseph P. Winston, and is a 2 1/2-story, three bay, brick residence.
+It was built in 1873-1874 for wholesale grocer Joseph P. Winston, and is a 2 1/2-story, three-bay, brick residence.
 It features a half-story, ogee-curved mansard roof with black slate shingles.
 It also has an elaborate cast-iron front porch and original cast-iron picket fence with gate.
 Also included is the adjacent Richmond Art Company Building.
-It was designed in 1920 by prominent architect Duncan Lee, and is a three-story, stuccoed brick building in a Spanish-Mediterrean Revival style.
+It was designed in 1920 by prominent architect Duncan Lee, and is a three-story, stuccoed brick building in a Spanish-Mediterranean Revival style.

 It was added to the National Register of Historic Places on June 11, 1979.
 It is located in the Grace Street Commercial Historic District.